 He quickly landed on the ‘John Lewis model’, in which every employee is an owner, receives an annual profit share and has a say in how the business is run.
 By the time we opened our doors, Ken had signed away his ownership rights and placed the company into an employee trust.

 This business model has provided a robust foundation for building an incredibly successful practice.
-In just 15 years, we’ve grown to more than 150 employees across studios in London, Hong Kong and Sydney.
+Since 2004, we’ve grown to 150 employees across studios in London, Hong Kong and Sydney.
 Our structure has turned out to be a strong factor in recruitment and retention.